I am a student in informatics. Aged 23. I like fighting games

 - Arcana Heart: Loosely, I don't really know much about it yet.

 - BlazBlue: Fan who doesn't even own any of the games.
 It's a bit sad since I loved the few experiences I had playing CS.
+This mostly doesn't apply to Chronophantasma which I can as well call a Jumping the Shark moment.

 - King of Fighters: By August 2012 only.

 - Street Fighter IV: The game that actually made me acknowledge the Street Fighter series.
+Yes, I waited that long.

 - Tekken: Fan since aged 6.
 Tekken 2 was my first fighting game experience.